derjanb/swb/README.md

 I use an adblocking stylesheet and privoxy.

 ## Follow hints?!
+This is a feature available in vimperator, pentadactyl and so on.
+It's great.

 Default configuration works with the script from suckless surf.
 You could also code your own with javascript (and shell script if you'd like).